Every time you paint your doors or windows, it makes the house so new and fresh.

 But, alas, that feeling fades quickly every time the doors or windows start sticking everywhere, leaving a mess and also making the newly done paint peel off.

-On top of that, when you welcome visitors to your house, it may be very heartbreaking and embarrassing.
+On top of that, it may be heartbreaking and embarrassing when you welcome visitors to your house.

 Because house owners like the solitude and security of a closed door, keeping it wide open until it dries is also not an option.

 Remodelers may avoid this typical issue by preparing carefully and planning ahead of time.

 Here are a few tips you can apply.

 1- Selecting the Best Time